ludus-leonis/FreeBeeGee/docs/datamodel.md

 ```

 `type`
-: The type of table this template uses.
+: The type of table this *Template* uses.
 Can be either `grid-square` or `grid-hex`.

 `version`
-: The version of the template / snapshot itself.
+: The version of the *Template* / snapshot itself.
 Uses [Semantic Versioning](https://semver.org/).
-Saved templates will contain the same version as the FBG version, but you can use your own version in custom templates.
+A downloaded snapshot will always contain the same version as the FBG version.

 `engine`
-: The FBG engine this template should work with.
+: The FBG engine this *Template* should work with.
 Uses [Semantic Versioning](https://semver.org/), and npm-style caret ranges to define version-x-or-higher.

 `colors`
 : A series of colors available as border-colors etc. on the table.
 Key-Value pairs with `name` and a `value` / RGB hex code.
 Minimum 1 required.

-The remaining template properties depend on the game type.
+The remaining *Template* properties depend on the game type.

 ### `grid-square` entries

-Templates using the `grid-square` type also have the following properties:
+A *Template* using the `grid-square` type also have the following properties:

 `gridSize`
 : The grid / minimum tile size in px.

 `gridHeight`
-: The height of this template/table in grid spaces.
+: The height of this *Template*/table in grid spaces.

 `gridWidth`
-: The width of this template/table in grid spaces.
+: The width of this *Template*/table in grid spaces.

 `snap`
 : Optional boolean property.
-If set to `false`, grid-snapping will be disabled for this template.
+If set to `false`, grid-snapping will be disabled for this *Template*.
 It is on per default.

 ### `grid-hex` entries

-Templates using the `grid-hex` use hexes oriented with their flat sides up/down.
+A *Template* using the `grid-hex` use hexes oriented with their flat sides up/down.
 They have the following additional properties:

 `gridSize`
 : The grid / minimum tile size in px.
 This equals the height of one hex (side-to-side).

 `gridHeight`
-: The height of this template/table in grid spaces.
+: The height of this *Template*/table in grid spaces.

 `gridWidth`
-: The width of this template/table in grid spaces.
+: The width of this *Template*/table in grid spaces.

 `snap`
 : Optional boolean property.
-If set to `false`, grid-snapping will be disabled for this template.
+If set to `false`, grid-snapping will be disabled for this *Template*.
 It is on per default.

-Tiles for hex-templates are a bit complicated, as hex-forms usually do not fill squares.
-Tile images should therefore transparent PNGs with the hex shape placed in it's center.
+Hex-tiles are a bit complicated, as hex-forms usually do not fill squares.
+Tile images should therefore transparent PNGs with the hex shape placed in its center.
 The images sould have the smallest possible multiple of 'gridSize' that can hold that hex shape.
 For example, a 1x1 hex needs a 2x1 canvas.

 ## Rooms